salrashid123/iam_bq_dataset/README.md

 '
 ```

-#### Find which Permissions added/removed permissions between two regions on the same day
+#### Find which Permissions/Roles are visible between two regions on the same day

 IAM permissions and roles rollout gradually in different regions.
-The permission/role set retrieved by cloud run on any given day will reflect the state/view at that cell that cloud run connected to to retrieved the roles/permissions
+The permission/role set retrieved by cloud run on any given day will reflect the state/view at that cell that cloud run connected to to retrieved the roles/permissions.
+[IAM List Roles](https://cloud.google.com/iam/docs/reference/rest/v1/projects.roles/list) API call is invoked in each region and whatever map it returns is what will populate the permissions and roles in that region.

 To (somewhat imprecisely) account for this, this script deploys about several different cloud run instances in different [Cloud Run Regions](https://cloud.google.com/run/docs/locations) globally.
-The idea is that each cloud run instance that is invoked will query the IAM permission active sets within a region.
-This is ofcourse not a guarantee since a CR instance can query a different region, but its likely that it stays in region and reflects a local map.
+The idea is that each cloud run instance that is invoked will query the IAM Roles active sets within a region and _from_ the [Role Response](https://cloud.google.com/iam/docs/reference/rest/v1/ListRolesResponse) populate the list of permissions.
+If a role is not found and includes a permission thats exclusive to that role, _it will not get listed in that region_.  (note, this last bit is important)

+It is ofcourse not a guarantee that the map reflects the region exactly since a CR instance can query a different region, but its likely that it stays in region and reflects a local map.
 This script also just iterates over the following regions that are globally available.
 If needed, tune this to your needs for wherever you deploy within your organization

 ```bash
 export REGIONS=asia-east1,asia-northeast1,asia-northeast2,europe-north1,europe-west1,europe-west4,us-central1,us-east1,us-east4,us-west1,asia-east2,asia-northeast3,asia-southeast1,asia-southeast2,asia-south1,asia-south2,australia-southeast1,australia-southeast2,europe-central2,europe-west2,europe-west3,europe-west6,northamerica-northeast1,northamerica-northeast2,southamerica-east1,us-west2,us-west3,us-west4